andreasvirkus/cottage/src/thoughts/building-dashboards-for-your-site.md

 ---
-pageTitle: Building dashboards for your site
+title: Building dashboards for your site
-layout: Post
+layout: post.njk
 description: I'll go through setting up these dashboards that I don't have yet.
 postDate: 2017-05-20
 prev: /thoughts/creating-keep-alive-monitoring/
 next: /thoughts/appending-lines-to-xml/
+tags: post
 ---

 In this post, I'll go through the approaches that I explored in order to set up my